kaitersgonnakait/gorelik.net/_posts/2023/2023-06-29-calling-bullshit-on-management-is-not-promotion.md

 ## Part 4.
 Don’t lose your sleep over this

 BORIS

 (Looks at Daphne)

 Don't lose sleep over this.

 Boris takes a salt shaker, opens it, pours the salt onto the table, and draws two partially overlapping bell curves.

 BORIS

 Here's an analogy.
 Consider men and women.
 On average, men are stronger than women, right?

 Laura and Daphne nod their heads.
 Laura looks concerned, anticipating that Boris might say something stupidly inappropriate.

 BORIS

 (Points to the salt)

 In this graph, the X-axis represents strength, and the two curves represent men and women.
 Now, what does this mean?
 Does it mean that all men are stronger than all women?
 Certainly not!
 There are many strong women and many weak men!
 You can see this by looking at the overlapping part of these curves here.

 He points to the intersecting area of the two curves drawn in the salt.

 BORIS

 (Continues)

 Now, let's return to our original discussion.
-Let's say that the X-axis now stands for "promotion" -- a vague amalgamation of social status, power, and money.
+Let's say that the X-axis now stands for "promotion" &mdash; a vague amalgamation of social status, power, and money.
 I hope I've convinced you that management is a form of promotion, but consider these curves.
 As in the men versus women case, there will be many individual contributors positioned higher on the promotion axis than some managers.

 Laura looks relieved.
 Daphne is deep in thought.